-Extended (Connected) Trail System: Monument Pass Trail, Tahoe Rim Trail from Daggett to Star Lake, Van Sickle Trail, Star Lake Trail, Cold Creek Trail, and High Meadows Trailhead.
-Additional use created from lift service will create additional maintenance needs upon the larger connected trail system.
-While the proposed Panorama Trail will be a NFS trail, a proposed multiple-party agreement will facilitate ongoing maintenance, volunteer coordination, and monitoring.
+Extended (Connected) Trail System: Monument PassPanorama Trail, Tahoe Rim Trail from Daggett Pass to Star Lake Connector Trail, and Van Sickle Connector Trail, Star Lake Trail, Cold Creek Trail, and High Meadows Trailhead.
+Additional trail use created from lift service will by facilities implemented as part of the project may create user conflicts and additional maintenance needs upon the larger connected on the existing trail system.
+While the proposed Panorama Trail will be a NFS trail, a proposed multiple-party agreement will be developed to facilitate trail construction, funding, ongoing maintenance of the extended trail system, volunteer coordination, and monitoring on it and other related trails.